maxtoroq/maxtoroq.github.io/XCST/docs/code-generation.md

 title: Code Generation
 ---

+The code generation process takes an XCST source and produces C# source code.
+The XCST source is an XML document rooted at [`c:module`](../c/module.html) or [`c:package`](../c/package.html).
+The resulting C# code consists of a single class that is a pure C# version of your XCST program.

+To get started with code generation [install](installing.html) the `Xcst.Compiler` package.

 ## MSBuild

 Generating code for your C# project can done in a pre-build event.
 Add the following script to your project (e.g. `xcst.ps1`):